nathan-lalli/Note-Repository/HTB/Windows Privilege Escalation.md

 | [User Account Control: Run all administrators in Admin Approval Mode](https://docs.microsoft.com/en-us/windows/security/identity-protection/user-account-control/user-account-control-group-policy-and-registry-key-settings#user-account-control-run-all-administrators-in-admin-approval-mode)                                                                               | EnableLUA                   | Enabled                                                      |
 | [User Account Control: Switch to the secure desktop when prompting for elevation](https://docs.microsoft.com/en-us/windows/security/identity-protection/user-account-control/user-account-control-group-policy-and-registry-key-settings#user-account-control-switch-to-the-secure-desktop-when-prompting-for-elevation)                                                       | PromptOnSecureDesktop       | Enabled                                                      |
 | [User Account Control: Virtualize file and registry write failures to per-user locations](https://docs.microsoft.com/en-us/windows/security/identity-protection/user-account-control/user-account-control-group-policy-and-registry-key-settings#user-account-control-virtualize-file-and-registry-write-failures-to-per-user-locations)                                       | EnableVirtualization        | Enabled                                                      |

+### Setting DLL Safe Searching

+1. Press Windows key + R to open the Run dialog box.
+2. Type in Regedit and press Enter.
+This will open the Registry Editor.
+3. Navigate to HKEY_LOCAL_MACHINE\\SYSTEM\\CurrentControlSet\\Control\\Session Manager.
+4. In the right pane, look for the SafeDllSearchMode value.
+If it does not exist, right-click the blank space of the folder or right-click the Session Manager folder, select New and then DWORD (32-bit) Value.
+Name this new value as SafeDllSearchMode.
+5. Double-click SafeDllSearchMode.
+In the Value data field, enter 1 to enable and 0 to disable Safe DLL Search Mode.
+6. Click OK, close the Registry Editor and Reboot the system for the changes to take effect.